bentoml/BentoML/docs/source/reference/api_io_descriptors.rst

    Install it with ``pip install numpy`` and add it to your :code:`bentofile.yaml`'s under either Python or Conda packages list.

-   Refer to :ref:`Build Options <concepts/bento:Bento Build Options>`.
+   Refer to :ref:`Build Options <concepts/bento:Bento build options>`.

    .. tab-set::